Charged with Domestic Violence?

 3. A minimum fine of $200 plus assessments, but not more than $1,000 plus assessments.

 4. Participation in weekly domestic violence counseling sessions of not less than 1 ½ hours per week for not less than 6 months, but not more than 12 months, at the defendant’s expense.
 This must occur through a certified counseling agency registered with the court.

 To discuss your case, call 702-366-9966 for a free consultation.
 The attorneys at the Drummond Law Firm have extensive experience defending domestic violence cases in the Las Vegas, Henderson and North Las Vegas area.

-Creating a Defense Strategy
+Create A Defense Strategy

 With your future on the line, it is important for you to work with an experienced domestic violence lawyer to create a plan for your defense.
 This will include gathering evidence that will demonstrate your innocence, show you were acting in self-defense, or provide context to what happened.
 Even if the alleged victim doesn’t want to press charges, that decision is up to the police and prosecutors and not the victim.